Sanjuar/Mental-Health/README.md

 Mental health challenges are often expressed in written language long before they are discussed with a professional.
 Understanding how different conditions manifest in text can help researchers, clinicians, and support communities recognize patterns and provide more effective help.

 In this study, we analyzed a dataset of 52,681 posts, each labeled with one of seven mental health categories.
-Using a variety of text analysis techniques—ranging from simple word counts to advanced topic modeling and correlation analysis—we aimed to answer:
+Using a variety of text analysis techniques—ranging from simple word counts to advanced topic modeling and correlation analysis we aimed to answer:

 - What are the most common words and phrases used by each group?
 - How do the categories differ in terms of text length, sentiment, and isolation language?